hiepnm/todos-1/tut.md

 	Middleware is a powerful system that lets us put custom behavior before action reaches the reducers. addPromiseSupportToDispatch returns acts like a normal dispatch function, but if it gets a promise, it waits for this promise to resolve and passes the result to rawDispatch, where rawDispatch is the previous value of store.dispatch.
 For non-promises, it calls rawDispatch right away.
 	...
-	=> we might want to override dispatch function before adding the logging. work, but it's not really great at re-override the public API and replace it with custom functions.
+	=> we might want to override dispatch function before adding the logger. work, but it's not really great at re-override the public API and replace it with custom functions.
 	To get away from this pattern, I am declaring an array of what I'm calling middlewares functions, which is just a fancy name I use for these functions I wrote, const middlewares = [];